 Physiotherapy is all about making you move better for life.
 Our physiotherapists will help you restore physical function after an injury and prevent future injuries.

 We specialize in assessing, diagnosing, and treating injuries related to muscles, bones, ligaments, joints, and nerves.
-We help restore physical function with a range of treatment techniques such as manual therapy, injury specific exercise prescription, medical acupuncture, and various electrophysical modalities.
+We help restore physical function with a range of treatment techniques such as manual therapy, injury specific exercise prescription, movement retraining, medical acupuncture, and various electrophysical modalities.
 Our physiotherapists are highly trained, providing clients with complementary treatment options that involve many of the techniques described below.

 Our therapists utilize a wide selection of manual techniques, dependent on the needs of our clients.
 Manual stretching, friction massage, trigger point, and myofascial release are some of the treatments designed to restore normal length and mobility to soft tissues.
 Joint mobilization techniques are utilized to restore full range of motion in a joint, following loss of mobility.
 If required, joint manipulations may also be used provided that the therapist has the appropriate training and the patient’s consent.

-Electrical modalities, such as ultrasound, laser, neuromuscular electrical stimulation (NMES), transcutaneous electrical nerve stimulation (TENS), and interferential current (IFC) are all designed to stimulate tissue healing, reduce pain and swelling, and to restore normal tissue function.
+Electrical and physical modalities, such as ultrasound, laser, neuromuscular electrical stimulation (NMES), transcutaneous electrical nerve stimulation (TENS), and interferential current (IFC) are all designed to stimulate tissue healing, reduce pain and swelling, and to restore normal tissue function.
 We may use a variety of electrotherapy tools during your treatment sessions.

 Encompassing a combination of traditional Chinese acupuncture and Western medical science, acupuncture involves the insertion of very fine needles into the skin at specific points to achieve a variety of effects, including pain relief, reduction of swelling, and improved circulation.
 Medical acupuncture is not appropriate for all patients and thus a special assessment is required to determine if it is appropriate for you.